sconklin/go-lcd-backpack/README.md

 > NOTE 2: If you experience issue with lcd-device stability play with strobe delays in routine `writeDataWithStrobe(data byte)`.
 Default settings: 200 ms (microseconds) for setting stober, and 30 ms for exposing it to zero.
 Try to increase them a little bit, if you expirience any malfunction.

-## Credits

-This is a fork from completely similar functionality (https://github.com/davecheney/i2c), but due to the some uncertain issues does not work for me.
-So, it was rewritten with additional code modification.

 ## FAQ

 - How to obtain fresh Golang installation to RPi device (either any RPi clone):